 I have a few that I really love.
 My favorite WordPress plugins are-one of them is called Advanced Automatic Updates, and that makes sure that all your seams and plugins get updated in addition to the core.
 I like W3 Total Cache for speeding up the site.
 I like the Yoast SEO plugin for SEO.
 I’m using aGoogle Tag Manager plugin with a funny name-I just don’t remember the name of it, but if you’re go in and just search for Google Tag Manager in the plugin library, you will find the one that has the most installs and good rating.
 Google Tag Manager, by the way, is a way to help speed up a site.
 It is a better way to deploy all your tracking pixels because it causes all those tracking pixels to load asynchronously, and it makes it a lot easier to manage and just ensure consistent accurate deployment of tracking pixels so I recommend Google Tag Manager.

 That is it!
 That is the one that I use.

 All right.
-I will provide a link in the show notes for that and for all the other things we’ve been talking about.
 And, as far as widgets are concerned-I know we had a discussion prior to the interview starting that people will tend to be widget-happy.
 What do you mean by that?

 So, essentially, your competitors could be targeting people who have visited my own website and selling ads to those people on Facebook?